sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Function swaps the values of two intergers
 2. Function returns the length of a string
 3. Function prints a string followed by a new line to stdout
+4. Function print a string in reverse followed by a new line